Rapidiously myocardinate cross-platform intellectual capital model. Appropriately create interactive infrastructures

 11. Dhotrey

-Why Visit: A peaceful hamlet perfect for short hikes and wildflower spotting.
+Why Visit: A peaceful hamlet perfect for short hikes and floral landscapes.

 Top Attractions:

-How to Reach: 15 km by road; hire a taxi from Darjeeling.
+How to Reach: 15 km from Darjeeling by taxi.

 Best Time: March–June.